Rodemfr/MicronetToNMEA/README.md

 - Once you have attached MicronetToNMEA to a Micronet network, it will automatically enter in NMEA conversion mode at each power-up.
 You don't need a connect a console anymore unless you want to attach to another network.
 - When in conversion mode, if you want to come back to the configuration menu in the console, just press "ESC" key
-- MicronetToNMEA listens to calibration values transiting on the network and will apply them to the converted values (wind speed factor, temperature offset, etc.).
+- MicronetToNMEA listens to calibration values travelling on the network and will apply them to the converted values (wind speed factor, temperature offset, etc.).
 So if you change your sensor calibration from your Micronet display, MicronetToNMEA will memorize the new value.
 Be careful however that these calibration values are only processed when in NMEA conversion mode.
 - Calibration values are all saved in EEPROM so that you don't need to enter them again in the system at each power-up.
-- There is a menu "Scan surrounding Micronet traffic" allowing to scan all micronet traffic around you.
-This is useful to understand how devices are speaking to each other.
-- There is also a menu "Test RF quality", useful to evaluate where to put MicronetoNMEA in your boat to maximize signal strength
+- There is a menu "Test RF quality", useful to evaluate where to put MicronetoNMEA in your boat to maximize signal strength

 ## User manual